 - 46mm Silver watch costs $349 / £299, less than Gear S3 at launch

-- LTE version exists, but only on T-Mobile in the US so far and $50 more
+- LTE version exists, but exclusive EE in UK with more options in the US

 It’s actually cheaper than the Gear S3 was at launch, if you opt for the smaller size.
 It starts at $329 / £279 / AU$499 for the 42mm version, and $349 / £299 / AU$549 for the larger 46mm size, which we recommend.
 When it first came out the Gear S3 cost $349 / £349 (around AU$475), and only came in one size.

 We've seen prices fluctuate a little too with it hitting $50 less than the above in the US and around the £250 mark in the UK.

 The LTE version of the Galaxy Watch costs a bit more: $379 / AU$599 (about £290) for the 42mm model and $399/ AU$649 for the 46mm version.
 In the US it began life as an exclusive to T-Mobile, but now you can get it on Verizon, AT&T and Sprint too.